Helping a Scared Dog

 Read our tips for helping them deal with common fears and anxieties and put your canine companion on the path to happiness.

 - Lack of appetite (including being unable to take a treat)

 - Being too distracted for you to get their attention

-If you notice any of these signs of anxiety in dogs in response to certain stimuli, it may be that your dog or puppy is scared.
-If you think this is the case, contact your vet for more help.
+If you notice any of these signs of anxiety in dogs in response to certain stimuli or situations, it may be that your dog or puppy is fearful or anxious.
+If you think this is the case, contact an accredited experienced behaviourist for more help.

 Dog fears and phobias: fireworks and other loud noises

 A fear of fireworks in dogs, or of other loud noises, is quite common especially around bonfire night and new year when they’re very loud and unpredictable!

 While we know fireworks are nothing to worry about, their effects can be devastating for some dogs.
 If not treated promptly, mild worry can escalate into a serious phobia of loud noises, and, in the worst cases, anything your dog has come to associate with fireworks, such as the approach of dusk.